-Have you been frustrated during a doctor’s appointment because it seems like your doctor is throwing a bunch of fast-paced info at you in a language you only partly understand?
+Have you been frustrated during a doctor’s appointment because it seems like your doctor is throwing a bunch of fast-paced information at you in a language you only partly understand?

 There are steps to help you take control of your appointment to ensure that your top concerns are addressed and that you will come away with valuable information from your doctor.

-There are 4 simple steps to being prepared so that you get the most out of your doctor’s visit:
+There are four simple steps to being prepared to get the most out of your doctor’s visit:

 - Summarize your relevant health history so you can remember to tell your doctor the important points.

 - Prioritize the important topics you want to cover because you and your doctor might find that you can’t always do justice to every relevant health issue that’s important to you in just one visit.